luiscruz/course_sustainableSE/2026/p1_measuring_software/g10_daemon_tax.md

 Every time you run `docker run`, a daemon that's been sitting in the background since boot quietly handles the request.
 It manages networking, volumes, image layers — and it never really switches off.
 Podman takes the opposite stance: no daemon, no middleman, just a direct call to the container runtime.

 This architectural difference is well-known.
 Its energy implications are not.
-Data centres already consume roughly 1–2% of global electricity[^iea], and container workloads are a growing slice of that.
+Data centres already consume roughly 1–2% of global electricity[^1], and container workloads are a growing slice of that.
 At the scale of millions of deployments, even a small per-container overhead adds up to something meaningful.
 Docker's always-on `dockerd` is a natural suspect — but until now, nobody has measured whether it actually costs you energy during active workloads.

 We decided to find out.
 We built a realistic multi-service RESTful web application, deployed it under both Docker and Podman, hammered it with 2,000 HTTP requests per trial, and measured full-system energy consumption across 30 runs each.
 The question we set out to answer is simple: **Does Docker's daemon architecture impose a measurable energy penalty compared to Podman's daemonless model during active workloads?**
 The answer is less clear-cut than we expected.
 Specifically: